Columbian Coffee: Unearth the Secret to High Quality Coffee

 Colombia takes great pride in its coffee crop and has a very exacting process for producing it.
 Most farmers harvest their crop manually, and only one machine, the de-pulping machine, is used.

 The rest of the work is done by hand.
 Even transporting the coffee berries from the orchards to the processing area is done by human and animal labor.

-The meticulous inspection process insures that the Colombian coffee you buy will be the very best the country has to offer, processed in sanitary conditions and picked through to include only the finest beans for your morning cup of coffee.
+The meticulous inspection process insures that the Columbian coffee you buy will be the very best the country has to offer, processed in sanitary conditions and picked through to include only the finest beans for your morning cup of coffee.